-Programming students learn the practical aspects through working on a small context of programming tiny components.
-Non programming students learn the design and assembly.
+Programming students learn the practical aspects through programming components.
+Non-programming students (even from non-IT streams) learn the design of applications.

 When Xsemble was used at SoftDEL, it was the first ever time that it was used outside 10Xofy.
 The conditions were quite challenging and Xsemble shined through it.
 The below video covers this experience through 3 perspectives: the programmer's perspective, the Project Manager's perspective and the top management's perspective.